Danny-Lenko/space-tourism-website/README.md

 - [Grid Attack](https://codingfantasy.com) - This helped me practice CSS GRID.
 Challenging and interactive way to learn the css grid properties' application.
 - [Glassmorphism Generator](https://hype4.academy/tools/glassmorphism-generator) - This may be handy if you need to apply the glassmorphism effect.
 Except the generator, they have articles on this topic.

+- [The Markdown Guide](https://www.markdownguide.org/) - for more help with writing markdown.

 ## Author